agiordan101/codingame_chess/README.md

     * You can offer a draw to your opponent by adding = right after the move, without a space.
     * You can accept a draw offer by outputting draw instead of a move.
 Note that this is only legal if a draw offer was made the previous turn!
 Make sure to check the input first.

+    * Project architecture :
         * Regroup all .test. files into a tests folder
+        * Remove AbstractPLayer
+        * Move ChessEngine.hpp in ./srcs

     * Add png in README.md
     * Setup git hooks:
         On commit: